We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Sunscreen

-Bring SPF for your face, lips, and body and do not forget to reapply it throughout the day.
-(Tip: If daily sunscreen feels greasy on you, my dermatologist recommended Elta UV Clear SPF 46 and I love it.
-The make a good sports sunscreen, too.)
+Tip: If daily sunscreen feels greasy on you, my dermatologist recommended Elta UV Clear SPF 46, and I love it.
+They make a good sports sunscreen, too.

 Smartphone Beach Protection

-Kids’ Beach Toys
+Kids’ Beach Toys (and Maybe Some Fun for You)

 Many beachfront hotels will have sand toys available for kids.
-But, clever companies have created collapsible pails, waterproof playing cards, and other fun things to keep them entertained while on the sand.
+But clever companies have created collapsible pails, waterproof playing cards, and other fun things to keep them entertained while on the sand.

 Beach Chairs